TritonDataCenter/mdata-docs/mdata/protocol.md

 A `KEYS` request, as used by the _mdata-list\(1M)_ command-line tool, results in a list of all custom key-value pairs in the metadata store.

-Note that in current implementations of SmartOS and SmartDataCenter, this list does _not_ include the keys in the `sdc:` namespace.
+Note that in current implementations of SmartOS and Triton, this list does _not_ include the keys in the `sdc:` namespace.
 <!-- XXX TODO Document where the sdc: namespace keys come from. -->